dialogchat/end_to_end_imitation_learning/README.md

 ## Credits

-The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
-I've merely created a wrapper to get people started.
+The credits for this code go to [Udacity](https://github.com/udacity) and [naokishibuya](https://github.com/naokishibuya).
+I have contributed to this code by implementing some new model architectures.